demoland/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 name: Introductions
 # Introductions

-* Your Name
+* Your Name: Dan Fedick
-* Job Title
+* Job Title: Senior Solutions Engineer
-* Secrets Management Experience
+* Secrets Management Experience: Implemented Vault as the core secrets manager, certificate manager for Optimizely.
-* Favorite Text Editor
+* Favorite Text Editor: DOOM EMACS

 ???
 * Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.